 Alan Turing (1912-1954)

 is often called the father of modern computing.
 He was a brilliant mathematician and logician.
 He developed the idea of the modern computer and artificial intelligence.
 During the Second World War he worked for the Allies breaking the enemies’ codes and Churchill said he shortened the war by two (up to four) years.
-(See Bletchley Park)

-Sadly, in actions which must have been devastating to him, Turing was prosecuted in 1952 for homosexual acts; the Labouchere Amendment had mandated that “gross indecency” was a criminal offence in the UK.
+Sadly, in actions which must have been devastating to him, Alan was prosecuted in 1952 for homosexual acts; the Labouchere Amendment had mandated that “gross indecency” was a criminal offence in the UK.
 He accepted chemical castration ‘treatment’, with DES, as an alternative to prison.
-Turing died in 1954, 16 days before his 42nd birthday, from cyanide poisoning.
+Alan Turing died in 1954, 16 days before his 42nd birthday, from cyanide poisoning.
 An inquest determined his death as a suicide, but it has been noted that the known evidence is also consistent with accidental poisoning.

 John von Neumann (1903 – 1957)